-Existing Security Features: Stryker will take care of the security program integration, scanning, security testing, and vulnerability management of SmartMedic solution for this component.
+Existing Security Features: Stryker will take care of the security program integration, design & code validation, security testing, and vulnerability management of SmartMedic platform.

-Recommendation for customer (HDO): The customer is not allowed to access this component.
-Please reach out to Stryker Customer Care for security program integration.
+In addition to this,

+1. Stryker has established QMS procedures and trainings for security and safety to be considered during the design & development and post market surveillance of any software driven Medical Device from Stryker.
+These procedures include the specification of roles & responsibilities.

+2. Product security planning: The PSSA, the security architecture and the PS risk analysis define product specific security controls which shall be implemented in the SmartMedic platform and to be considered in accompanying material (e.g., service manual).

+3. Customer specific provisions: The SOM establishes application specific security controls and guidance to be considered by the HDO for the security program planning purposes.

+Recommendation for customer (HDO): Any information regarding Security Program Integration can be requested from Stryker.

 21 Secure Decommissioning

-SmartMedic Solution Component: Device and Tablet
+SmartMedic Solution Components: Device and Tablet

-Recommendation for customer (HDO): Please reach out to Stryker Customer Care for secured decommissioning.
+Recommendation for customer (HDO): Please reach out to Stryker Customer Care for secured decommissioning of Stryker owned SmartMedic components such as (SmartMedic device, tablet).
+Components owned by HDO should follow the HDO IT policies for secure decommissioning.

 22 Cryptographic Protection & Management

-SmartMedic Solution Component: Device, Tablet and Nurse Station Application
+SmartMedic Solution Components: Device, Tablet and Nurse Station Application

-Existing Security Features: MThe data at rest is encrypted using a strong encryption mechanism implemented within the SmartMedic solution, which safeguards the sensitive medical data from prying eyes.
-The ability of the device to ensure unauthorized access does not compromise the integrity and confidentiality of sensitive information stored on the device.
-SmartMedic solution will handle data integrity checking mechanisms of stored health data.
-The customer only needs to provide the secure encrypted channel for the communication between the SmartMedic solution’s component i.e., the Device & Tablet, the Tablet & SmartMedic Cloud Application, SmartMedic Cloud Application and the Nurse Station Application.
+Existing Security Features: Stryker owned SmartMedic components such as (SmartMedic device, tablet) & HDO components (NSA system, Wi-Fi Access Point) employ cryptographic protection.
+SmartMedic device & tablet are designed such that Stryker made/authenticated (HDO) can only establish communication with them.
+Sensitive data, such as crypto elements (keys, tokens, certificates) are secured with cryptographic protection.
+HDO Wi-Fi access point, used in secure communication channel protected along with secured authentication credentials.
+Hence, communication between the SmartMedic solution’s component i.e., the Device & Tablet, the Tablet & Stryker Cloud, Stryker Cloud & the Nurse Station Application can be cryptographically protected.

-Recommended for the Stryker’s customers: The customer is not allowed to access SmartMedic Device and Tablet component.
-All network connections are considered in determining appropriate security controls.
-The HDO will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e. the ablet and Stryker cloud
+Recommended for the Stryker’s customers:

+All HDO network connections should be considered in determining appropriate security controls.
+The HDO has to provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e., the tablet and Stryker cloud.

+Any information regarding cryptographic protection can be requested from Stryker.